 Citronella Grass vs Lemongrass (The Key Differences)

-Citronella grass and lemongrass look like twins, but they’re not the same!
-Folks often mix them up, believing they’re identical, but each has its own unique qualities.
+Citronella grass and lemongrass seem like twins, yet they’re not the same at all!
+People often confuse them, thinking they’re exactly alike, but each one has its own special traits.

 This article will discuss the differences between the two and reveal foolproof markers for you to distinguish between the two plants.